Types of Vascular Disease of the Legs

 - Atherectomy procedure involves the mechanical removal of plaques or other blockages in your arteries.
 This is accomplished utilizing specialized medical devices.

 - Angioplasty procedure and venoplasty procedure are similar in that a balloon is deployed and inflated in a diseased vessel to increase blood flow.
 When this occurs in an artery, the procedure is called an angioplasty and, when this occurs in a vein, the procedure is called a venoplasty.
 The balloon is deflated and removed after use.

 - Many vessels, even after they have been opened up, no longer have the strength to remain open on their own so angioplasty and venoplasty are often done in conjunction with stenting.
 Stenting can occur in both veins and arteries and involves the permanent deployment of a metal scaffold to help keep the desired vessel open to blood flow.

 Vascular diseases progress and worsen over time so early diagnosis and treatment have been found to yield better long-term results.
 We typically see patient improvements about 1-4 weeks after initial treatment, but additional treatment is occasionally needed.

 While complications are extremely rare, they can occur.
 The most common include minor bleeding from the sites used to access your vasculature.
 Lower back pain is expected and should not be of concern unless it persists for greater than 2 weeks.

 What Happens When You Delay Treatment

 Some comorbidities increase the chances of vascular diseases in the legs.
-People who are overweight, diabetic, smokers, or physically inactive are also more likely to have blood circulation issues in their legs.
+People who are overweight, diabetic, smokers, or physically inactive are also more likely to have blood circulation issues in their legs and feet.